chloe7458/nvidia_project/README.md

     ```

     To process your own images, upload them to VSCode and change the file paths in the command.

-    also ignore how the model has like 30% accuracy

 14. Open the output files in VSCode to see the results.